Rustymattok/4_json/README.md

 # Prettify JSON

-This script convert json string file to json format with good visibility
+This script convert json string file to json format with good visibility.
+It has two commands input and run

 # Quick start